An enhanced Euler characteristic of sutured instanton homology: Introduction

 \subsection{Acknowledgement}

-The authors would like to thank Ciprian Manolescu, John A. Baldwin, Steven Sivek, John B. Etnyre, David Shea Vela-Vick, Ian Zemke, Linsheng Wang, and Minghao Miao for valuable discussions.
+The authors would like to thank Ciprian Manolescu, John A. Baldwin, Steven Sivek, John B. Etnyre, David Shea Vela-Vick, Ian Zemke, Linsheng Wang, Minghao Miao, and Yu Zhao for valuable discussions.
 The authors are grateful to Sudipta Ghosh and Ian Zemke for pointing out the proof of Lemma \ref{lemma: GZ}.
 The authors are also grateful to Yi Xie for pointing out the applications about detection results.
+The authors are grateful to Hongjian Yan for comments on Remark \ref{rem: +4 remark}.
 The second author would like to thank his supervisor Jacob Rasmussen for patient guidance and helpful comments and thank his parents for support and constant encouragement.
 The second author is also grateful to Yi Liu for inviting him to BICMR, Peking University.